 Promoting the green and digital transitions

 The New European Bauhaus initiative has the ambition to make the Green Deal a cultural, human-centred and positive, tangible experience.
 Everyone should be able to feel, see and experience the green and digital transformation and the way it enhances our quality of life.
-The 2021 New European Bauhaus Prizes will contribute to the design phase of the initiative.
+Read more about the 2022 New European Bauhaus Prize winners.

 Often, prizes are rewards to winners of contests from Horizon, the EU’s flagship programme for research and innovation.
 Horizon prizes offer a cash reward to those who can most effectively meet a defined challenge.
 The aim is to stimulate innovation and come up with solutions to problems that matter to European citizens.